ainc/Awesome-Check-In/README.md

 			- use responsive layouts and UI components that look similar to those found in native mobile applications
 		- Reactive Programming
 			- an asynchronous programming paradigm concerned with data streams and dynamically responding to change

-#### Status 09/01/17

-- Completed Part 1
-	- asks the user what they are here for and takes them to the specified program page based off a template and using NavParams for the specific program
-	- See Ionic_App_Development/Devlog
-- It has been a process but it is starting to come along nicely and the code is looking clean